 Rick was named the Center’s Executive Director in February 2012.
 He joined CFJ as a staff attorney in 2004, specializing in environmental and land use litigation.
 He became the first Spokane Riverkeeper in 2009 and served in that position for over a year.
 Prior to joining the Center, Rick had the honor of representing the Nez Perce Tribe in Idaho for seven years on a variety of environmental, natural resource, cultural resource, and treaty-rights protection cases.
 Rick received his J.D. and a certificate in environmental and natural resources law from the Northwestern School of Law of Lewis and Clark College in Portland, Oregon.
 Rick is a graduate of Leadership Spokane class of 2013.
 When he’s away from work, Rick is focused on his son Noah and his daughter Violet and occasionally has time to whitewater raft, hike, or cross-country ski.

 Kendel joined the team as Development Director in 2013.
 A Spokane native, Kendel attended Whitworth University where she earned her Bachelor’s degree in Political Studies.
 After graduating she began to pursue a career in nonprofit development at the Vanessa Behan Crisis Nursery.
-Kendel is passionate about giving back – she volunteers as a Crisis Response Advocate and serves on the SAFeT Advisory Board at Lutheran Community Services and volunteers with the Spokane Regional Health District’s needle exchange outreach program.
+Kendel is passionate about giving back – she serves on the Board of Directors for the YWCA of Spokane, volunteers as a Crisis Response Advocate on the local 24/7 sexual assault crisis line, serves on the SAFeT Advisory Board at Lutheran Community Services, and volunteers with the Spokane Regional Health District’s needle exchange outreach program.
 In her spare time she enjoys hot yoga, running, reading, and baking.

 Danette Lanet joined CFJ as a Paralegal in 2010.
 A Spokane native, Danette holds a BA in History and an MBA, from Gonzaga University and has worked in the legal field since 1996.
 Danette appreciates the unpredictable nature of the law and the frequent interactions with clients.
 Her greatest gifts are her children, Logan and Emma.
 In her spare time, she loves spending time with her family, watching sports, being crafty and cooking.